nahid184141/Game-in-oop/README.md

 - The GameObjectFactory class uses the Factory pattern to create instances of Snake and Food.
 This method returns a new instance of a class depending on the type argument provided, decoupling the creation details from the main game logic.
 ## Result
 - **Achievement:** The Snake game allows players to control a snake using arrow keys, eat food items to grow longer, and displays the score dynamically on the screen.
-  -**Challenges:** Implementing collision detection between the snake and itself was challenging, particularly in managing the snake's body segments and ensuring accurate detection.
+- **Challenges:** Implementing collision detection between the snake and itself was challenging, particularly in managing the snake's body segments and ensuring accurate detection.
 Additionally, maintaining a consistent frame rate and smooth movement required fine-tuning the game loop.Also, github control is challenging for me.
--**Game logic** The game successfully detects when the snake collides with itself or the boundaries, displaying a "Game Over" message and providing options to restart or exit.
+- **Game logic** The game successfully detects when the snake collides with itself or the boundaries, displaying a "Game Over" message and providing options to restart or exit.
 - ## Conclusions
 - **Key Findings**: The project successfully demonstrated the use of Object-Oriented Programming principles such as encapsulation, inheritance, and polymorphism, along with design patterns like Singleton and Factory.
 These principles and patterns contributed to a clean and maintainable codebase.
 - **Achievements**: The game provides an engaging user experience with responsive controls, dynamic scoring, and clear game-over feedback.
 It showcases the effective application of Python and Pygame for game development.